egordm/boosters/docs/benchmarks/2025-12-14-prediction-benchmarks.md

 **Analysis:**

-- booste-rs is **4-5× faster** than LightGBM for batch prediction
+- boosters is **4-5× faster** than LightGBM for batch prediction
 - LightGBM's advantage on single-row suggests FFI/setup overhead
-- Larger models show greater booste-rs advantage (5× for large vs 2× for small)
+- Larger models show greater boosters advantage (5× for large vs 2× for small)

 ---